llllllllll/witchcraft/README.rst

   order they are matched by the given title patterns.
 - ``on <album>`` filters the result set based on the album name.
 Tracks will be sorted in the order they are matched by the album patterns.
-- ``ordered`` plays tracks in the order they appear on the the matched albums.
 - ``by <artist>`` filters the result set based on the artist name.
 Tracks will be sorted in the order they are matched by the artist patterns.
 - ``shuffle`` marks that the tracks should be played in random order.